No, the scholarships are only open to children of employees that have been employed at least 1 year with Ariens Company.

 Grandchildren are eligible only if they are under the grandparent’s care legally and eligible to be claimed as a dependent on that employees’ federal tax return.

-Students attending high school in Brillion, Hilbert or Reedsville are eligible to apply for a scholarship regardless of whether they are related to an employee.
+Students attending high school in Brillion, Hilbert, Reedsville, Valders, Wrightstown or Chilton are eligible to apply for a scholarship regardless of whether they are related to an employee.

 No, the scholarships are not dependent on a student’s chosen major or course of study.